f5devcentral/terraform-azure-bigip-module/README.md

 ## Deploys BIG-IP in Azure Cloud

-This Terraform module deploys multiple N-nic F5 BIG-IP in Azure cloud ( based on module count ).
+This Terraform module deploys multiple N-nic F5 BIG-IP in Azure cloud ( based on module count from terraform 0.13 onwards).

 There should be one to one mapping between subnetids and securitygroupids (for example if we have 2 or more external subnetids,we have to give same number of external securitygroupids to module whether it is similar one or different)